Netflix/metaflow-docs/docs/getting-started/tutorials/season-2-scaling-out-and-up/episode-8-autopilot.md

 ## Scheduling Compute in the Cloud.

 This example revisits '[Episode 06-statistics-redux: Computing in the Cloud](episode06.md)'.
 With Metaflow, you don't need to make any code changes to schedule your flow in the cloud.
-In this example, we will schedule the `stats.py` workflow using the `step-functions create` command-line argument.
+In this example, we will schedule the `stats.py` workflow using the `argo-workflows create` command-line argument.
 This instructs Metaflow to schedule your flow on AWS Step Functions without changing any code.
-You can execute your flow on AWS Step Functions by using the `step-functions trigger` command-line argument.
+You can execute your flow on AWS Step Functions by using the `argo-workflows trigger` command-line argument.
 You can use a notebook to set up a simple dashboard to monitor all of your Metaflow flows.

-You can find the tutorial code on [GitHub](https://github.com/Netflix/metaflow/tree/master/metaflow/tutorials/08-autopilot).
+You can find the tutorial code on [GitHub](https://github.com/Netflix/metaflow/tree/master/metaflow/tutorials/08-autopilot)

 **Showcasing:**

-- `step-functions create` command-line option
+- `argo-workflows createe` command-line option
-- `step-functions trigger` command-line option
+- `argo-workflows trigger` command-line option
 - Accessing data locally or remotely through the Metaflow [Client API](../../../metaflow/client.md)

 **Before playing this episode:**